benkwokcy/clamperl/README.md

 #### NOTE: This version is obsolete, see the rewrite in Java at https://github.com/benkwokcy/huntail

 A snake AI for Battlesnake 2020, using Python 3.7, Bottle, and Heroku.
 The snake runs on one thread in a Heroku hobby dyno.
 It calculates at most one move into the future, the rest is heuristic-based.
+This version is peaking at rank 18 out of 160 snakes on the online arena.

 ## File Structure